- 2 minutes to read

+Look through the Fundamentals topic to access reference information on major Spell Checker classes.
 To learn about spell checking algorithms, and what should be done prior to starting spell check, refer to the Spell Check Algorithms topic.

 The XtraSpellChecker Suite supports dictionaries provided as a simple word list, or in several of the most popular dictionary formats: ISpell, OpenOffice or Hunspell.
 All kinds of dictionaries are available online.

 If your application needs to utilize different sets of dictionaries, you can attach as many as you need to the spell checker dictionary collection, hold them and detach when necessary.
 Changing the corresponding dictionary or extending the custom one while checking the text is also possible.